kvnxiao/keypirinha-winsys/README.md

 ## Install

-Once the `winsys.keypirinha-package` file is installed, move it to the `InstalledPackage` folder located at:
+Download the `WinSys.keypirinha-package` file from the release page shown above and move it to your `InstalledPackage` folder located at:

 * `Keypirinha\portable\Profile\InstalledPackages` in **Portable mode**
 * **Or** `%APPDATA%\Keypirinha\InstalledPackages` in **Installed mode** (the